JakeC007/JakeC007.github.io/_posts/2020-09-01-insights-in-recent-hugo-data.md

   * In both the Best Novella and Best Novelette categories, there is a strange blip in the 2015 data.
 This is a result of a malicious scheme by a group of [internet misogynists](https://en.wikipedia.org/wiki/Sad_Puppies) to stuff the ballot box because they felt that too many people that didn't have *he/him* pronouns were getting nominations.

 * The breakdown of nominations per author is very informative.
 Authors who use *she/her* pronouns had multiple nominations at a rate that far outstripped authors of *he/him* and *they/them* pronouns
-  * This tells us that they keep drawing from the same pool of authors that use she/her pronouns
+  * This tells us that they keep drawing from the same pool of authors that use *she/her* pronouns
-  * **In other words, authors that use *she/her* pronouns need to be exceptional to receive a nomination, while those with *he/him* pronouns don't need to raise to the same standard**
+  * **In other words, authors that use *she/her* pronouns need to be exceptional to receive a nomination, while those with *he/him* pronouns don't need to rise to the same standard**
   * Just 19 authors that use *she/her* pronouns are responsible for 67 nominated works.
 That's about a third of the nominations over the last 11 years coming from just 19 people!
 So while overall representation has improved for authors who use *she/her* pronouns, the spread of authors is dismally low.
 - Representation for people who don't use *she/her* or *he/him* pronouns is abysmal at just 3 out of 118 nominated authors